Berberis repens: Description

-Berberis repens is an extremely short shrub, usually just 2-20 cm tall, very occasionally reaching 60 centimeters 60 cm.
+Berberis repens is an extremely short shrub, usually just 2-20 cm tall, very occasionally reaching 60 cm.
 The bark on stems becomes gray-purple or gray in color and are not hairy.
-The plants spread by modified underground stems (rhizomes) that are about 1.5–5.0 centimeters 1.5-5.0 cm under the surface of the mineral soil.
+The plants spread by modified underground stems (rhizomes) that are about 1.5-5.0 cm under the surface of the mineral soil.
 Despite the short above ground height its roots can reach as much as three meters into the ground.

 The leaves are compound with an odd number of leaflets attached to the main vein.
 Usually leaves have five or seven leaflets, but may have just three.
-The length of a complete leaf structure will be 10–30 centimeters 10-30 cm.
+The length of a complete leaf structure will be 10-30 cm.
 The upper surfaces of the leaflets are smooth and dark green while the undersides are lighter green and covered in fine, downy hairs.
 The edges of the leaflets have between six and twenty-four teeth tipped with spines.
 Although it is evergreen, in the fall and winter leaves will partially or completely turn bronze or red in color when exposed to sun.